toRmed/garbage_schedule/README.md

 Please refer to the comment.
 If you have any question, please send e-mail to tormed008@gmail.com .
 (I'm sorry for my poor English:'))

+ver1.0 launched
+→new! ver2.0 change the contents it tells you(it tells you what you have to throw today in the morning.)